 As far as Spanish restaurants are concerned, Brindisa is a classic.
 As well as covering the classics like patatas bravas and prawns with garlic, the restaurant makes plenty of specials to keep a meal here interesting.
 It’s perfect for leisurely after-work drinks and snacks, especially if you’re not feeling the pub, and it’s nice to sit on the street on a nice day with a glass of wine and some tapas like a fancy person.

-You’re at Borough with your other half, and you’re supposed to be getting excited at the idea of fresh wild mushrooms, or something.
-But actually, you just want to say sod the mushrooms, and to go eat a slab of meat, medium rare, with a stiff drink on the side.
-Go to Hawksmoor.
-They’re your people.
-This outpost of Hawksmoor literally has Borough’s traders on its doorstep and some great daily specials, so you can argue you’re technically doing the market thing.
+If you’re in the mood to go and eat a slab of meat, medium rare, with a stiff drink on the side, then go to Hawksmoor.
+This outpost of literally has Borough’s traders on its doorstep and some great daily specials, so you can argue you’re technically doing the market thing.
 If you work in the area - even better.
 Their lunch specials are the perfect excuse for a splurge you’re not going to regret.
 Until you fall asleep at your desk, that is.

 There’s a pretty solid chance that your old school friend visiting from out of town will have heard of Monmouth and will want to join the heaving line for it at the weekend.
 Don’t let your cynicism stop you from joining them.
 The coffee here is really good.
 The staff are super enthusiastic too, and everything sweet on their menu is solid.